KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 ## 👑 KeyboardKit Pro

-[KeyboardKit Pro][Pro] unlocks a ``Autocomplete/LocalAutocompleteService`` and ``Autocomplete/RemoteAutocompleteService`` and injects the local service into ``KeyboardInputViewController/services`` when you register a valid license.
-You can inherit these services and customize them to your needs.
+[KeyboardKit Pro][Pro] unlocks a ``Autocomplete/LocalAutocompleteService`` and a ``Autocomplete/RemoteAutocompleteService``, and injects a local service into ``KeyboardInputViewController/services`` when you set up KeyboardKit Pro with valid license.
+You can inherit both services and customize them further.

 ### Local Autocomplete

-The ``Autocomplete/LocalAutocompleteService`` performs on-device autocomplete.
+The ``Autocomplete/LocalAutocompleteService`` performs local on-device autocomplete.
 It supports many locales, works offline, doesn't require Full Access and can integrate with system services, like the local lexicon.

 The service supports: **arabic, bulgarian, czech, danish, dutch, dutch_belgium, english, english_gb, english_us, filipino, finnish, french, french_belgium, french_switzerland, german, german_austria, german_switzerland, greek, hebrew, hungarian, irish, italian, norwegian, polish, portuguese_brazil, portuguese, romanian, russian, spanish, swedish, turkish, ukrainian**.

-You can inject a custom ``Autocomplete/NextWordPredictionRequest`` into the service to make it perform next word predictions, using external AI-based services.
-See the next word prediction section further down.
+You can inject a custom ``Autocomplete/NextWordPredictionRequest`` into the service to make it perform next word predictions with an external AI-based service.
+See the next word prediction section further down for more information.

 ### Remote Autocomplete

-The ``Autocomplete/RemoteAutocompleteService`` can be used to perform autocomplete by integrating with an external API.
-It requires that the device is online, and requires that Full Access is enabled, to allow the keyboard to make network requests.
+The ``Autocomplete/RemoteAutocompleteService`` can be used to perform autocomplete by integrating with any external API.
+It requires that the device is online, and requires Full Access to allow the keyboard to make network requests.

-You create a custom remote autocomplete service by defining which URL to call, any potential headers or query parameters, as well as a result type that can parse the remote request response.
+You create a remote autocomplete service by defining the API URL, any potential headers or query parameters, as well as a result type.

 ### Next Character Prediction

-The ``Autocomplete/LocalAutocompleteService`` and ``Autocomplete/RemoteAutocompleteService`` will perform next-character predictions based on the result.
-This information is used by ``KeyboardView`` to increase the tap area of probable keys, to reduce the risk of incorrect typing.
+The ``Autocomplete/LocalAutocompleteService`` and ``Autocomplete/RemoteAutocompleteService`` perform next-character predictions on their results.

+The next character prediction uses the current autocomplete suggestions to predict which keys that are more likely to be tapped next.
+This information is used by ``KeyboardView`` to slightly increase the tap area of more probable keys, to reduce the risk of typing error.

 You can disable next-character predictions with the ``AutocompleteContext`` ``AutocompleteContext/Settings-swift.struct/isNextCharacterPredictionEnabled`` setting.